Contents

 try analyzer.cancelAndFinishNow()

-Analyze audio buffers
+Analyze audio from audio buffers

-To skip past part of an audio stream, omit the buffers you want to skip from the input sequence.
-When you resume analysis with a later buffer, you can ensure the time-code of each module’s result accounts for the skipped audio.
-To do this, pass the later buffer’s time-code within the audio stream as the bufferStartTime parameter of the later AnalyzerInput object.
+When you resume analysis with a later AVAudioPCMBuffer buffer, you may need to supply the correct time-code to account for skipped audio.
+To do this, pass the time-code of the later buffer as the bufferStartTime parameter of the corresponding AnalyzerInput object.

 Analyze autonomously